ulfboge/VoNat-Mont-Mbam/docs/reports/Land_Cover_Change_Analysis_Report.md

 **Key Results**: The Mont Mbam region has maintained remarkable landscape stability between 1987 and 2024, with 96.9% of the area retaining the same land cover type.
 The most significant changes occurred in the 2010-2024 period, including modest tree cover expansion (+196.47 ha), grassland reduction (-260.64 ha), and water body expansion (+54.81 ha).
 These changes coincided with a dramatic decline in fire occurrence, from an average of ~9,503 hectares burned annually in 2000-2009 to only ~1,091 hectares annually in 2017-2024.
 Despite the overall stability, the Hansen dataset identified 296 hectares of forest loss between 2001-2023, with the highest loss recorded in 2023 (45.7 ha).

 **Project Achievements**: This study has successfully established a comprehensive baseline of land cover dynamics in the Mont Mbam region using multiple datasets and analytical approaches.
 The integration of CCDC analysis, Hansen Global Forest Change data, and ESA WorldCover has provided complementary perspectives on landscape change.
 The development of survey-calibrated CCDC maps using 268 field survey points has significantly improved classification accuracy by incorporating local ground-truth data.

-The focused analysis of the central survey area (18,054 hectares) has provided more detailed insights into localized changes while confirming broader regional patterns.
-Additionally, the fire disturbance analysis has revealed important temporal trends and spatial patterns that help explain some of the observed land cover dynamics.
+The focused analysis of the central survey area has provided more detailed insights into localized changes while confirming broader regional patterns.
+This small area analysis revealed high persistence in land cover classes (particularly the 20,279 ha of stable tree cover) and documented important transitions such as grassland to tree cover (171.64 ha) and cropland to built-up areas (49.63 ha).
+The cumulative forest loss analysis for this area showed a total loss of 66.42 hectares between 2001-2023, with a notable acceleration in 2023 (12.34 ha).
+Additionally, the fire disturbance analysis has revealed important temporal trends and spatial patterns that help explain the observed land cover dynamics, particularly the relationship between declining fire activity and forest regeneration.

 **Knowledge Gaps**: Several aspects of the Mont Mbam landscape dynamics remain incompletely understood.
 These include: (1) the specific drivers behind the dramatic decline in fire occurrence over the past decade; (2) the ecological implications of the modest but consistent expansion of water bodies; (3) the causes of the apparent acceleration in forest loss in 2023; and (4) the relationship between land cover changes and specific human activities or management interventions in the region.